in28minutes/in28minutes.github.io/_posts/2017-12-16-spring-boot-java-and-xml-application-contexts-top20.md

 - context
 - preference of the team.

-If you are maintaining an old project with xml bean definitions, the choice is already made for you.
+If you are maintaining an old project with XML bean definitions, the choice is already made for you.

-If you are creating a new project and if the configuration is specific to autowiring or declaring a bean - for example @Service, @Component, @Autowired - I prefer annotations.
+If you are creating a new project and if the configuration is specific to auto-wiring or declaring a bean - for example `@Service`, `@Component`, `@Autowired` - I prefer annotations.

 However, when it comes to - one time - application related configuration or a common configuration like @ComponentScan, I do not really have a preference.
 I would leave it to the team to choose.
 However, I would definitely want the entire team to discuss and agree what they would want to use in a specific project.